TRAVEL AND FIELDWORK SAFETY

 REPEAT TRAVEL/FIELDWORK

-We recognize that some travel and fieldwork requires repeat visits and that exact dates are not possible to include in the initial risk assessment.
-FWTRA are valid for three years from initial sign-offs, as long as there is no change in activities undertaken, no change in risk due to political/environmental conditions, and no change in personnel.
-If you are in a position of travelling or conducting fieldwork that is already covered, please fill in a Travel and Fieldwork Risk Assessment Supplement and submit to the Travel and Fieldwork H&S Committee (sbohvm-hs-fw-travel@glasgow.ac.uk) one week before travel.
+We recognize that some travel and fieldwork requires repeat visits and that exact dates are not possible to include in the initial risk assessment, and that new team members may join the fieldwork.
+FWTRA are valid for three years from initial sign-offs, as long as there is no change in activities undertaken, and no change in risk due to political/environmental conditions.
+If you are in a position of travelling or conducting fieldwork that is already covered, please fill in a Travel and Fieldwork Risk Assessment Supplement with the additional information (and signatures for any new team members) and submit to the Travel and Fieldwork H&S Committee (sbohvm-hs-fw-travel@glasgow.ac.uk) one week before travel.
 This can be appended to the original approved TFWRA form and insurance MUST be applied for again.
-This is only for use if there are not changes in activities, travel-associated risk or personnel.
+This is only for use if there are no substantive changes in activities or travel-associated risk.
 It is the responsibility of the PI and participants to ensure that the original TFWRA still applies.

 LONE WORKING